johandahlberg/piper/README.md

 There are a number of workflows currently supported by Piper (See below).
 All workflow scripts share a similar structure which looks like this:

 * A number of bash functions which wrap QScripts with their parameters, some simple log redirecting etc.
-* A Run template (this is probably where you want to start looking), where parameters such as reference genome, interval file (e.g. for targeted sequencing) are set.
+* A Run template, where parameters such as reference genome, interval file (e.g. for targeted sequencing) are set.
 * A section where the different QScripts are chained together so that for example: variant calling follows data processing, etc. If you want to change the order of the analysis, or skip some part entirely, comment these lines out and change their input/outputs accordingly.
 (Note that not all workflows are setup this way, and if they are not you will have to change the qscript to solve this)

 Setup for run